-I’ve always wanted to do an anime review of Wonder Egg Priority and now that’s celebrating it’s one year anniversary this is the perfect time!
+I’ve always wanted to do an anime review of Wonder Egg Priority and now that this anime is celebrating its one-year anniversary, this is the perfect time!
 Wonder Egg Priority is a thirteen episode series defined as a psychological horror / drama.
 And there’s some real emphasis on the psychological aspect of that.

 “Nothing costs more than a free gift.”

 The premise is utterly surreal.
-And yet, it absolutely works.
-It’s like mashing together Persona 5 and Madoka Magica in the best way.
+But it works.
+It’s the mash up of Persona 5 and Madoka Magica that you didn’t know you wanted.

 While you don’t need to be a girl to understand, or have experienced, the things that these girls go through… it is spoken through a very gendered lens.
 But after watching some utterly garbage female representation, Wonder Egg Priority was deeply refreshing.

-The characters are where Wonder Egg Priority truly shine.
+The characters are where Wonder Egg Priority truly shines.
 We follow four girls, each of which have endured deep trauma that have lead them to their own flirtations with self-destruction.
-They each have someone in their life that have committed suicide, who they’re desperate to have back.
+They each have someone in their life that has committed suicide, who they’re desperate to have back.